OpenMath/OpenMath.github.io/development/index.md

 The OpenMath Workshop 2017 determined that the focus of development should be on extending the supply of content dictionaries and language integrations to fix OpenMath's birth defect of not having a credible supply.
-Consequently extending the OpenMath Standard (OM Objects and OM Content Dictionaries are deprioritized for the coming year, but we continue to collect [extensions proposals](https://github.com/OpenMath/OM3).
+Consequently extending the OpenMath Standard (OM Objects and OM Content Dictionaries are deprioritized for the coming years, but we continue to collect [extensions proposals](https://github.com/OpenMath/OM3).

 The current set of projects is